Alexandria Real Estate Equities 75 | 125 Binney Street

 Intense Co-Location Collaboration Sets a New Standard

-A vital component of the BIM services includes underground and temporary construction coordination.
-Situated on a tight, urban site, the project location poses unique challenges.
+A vital component of the BIM services included underground and temporary construction coordination.
+Situated on a tight, urban site, the project location posed unique challenges.
 With contaminated soil conditions, a high water table, as well as buried storage tanks and abandoned foundations, mass excavation was a project in itself.
 Realizing that the vast majority of design information was only available in 2D format, Gilbane began with modeling all underground systems, temporary construction, dewatering wells, construction clearance and safety zones, and even the tower crane foundation and swing radius.
-As a result, this process has allowed the entire team to make smart and timely decisions to maintain the project budget.
+As a result, this process allowed the entire team to make smart and timely decisions to maintain the project budget.

+Extensive BIM efforts made way for a seamless construction phase.
 Through four months of preconstruction, a dramatic project schedule acceleration was realized with 1,160 man-hours saved.
 This was the result of time savings from co-location, use of prefabricated beam penetrations, and underground modeling.